Mindfulness is

 – Sharon Salzberg

-Request an appointment for meditation and mindfulness training HERE
+Request an appointment for a consultation regarding meditation and mindfulness training HERE

 “How far you go in life depends on your being tender with the young, compassionate with the aged, sympathetic with the striving and tolerant of the weak and strong.
 Because someday in life you will have been all of these. “-George Washington Carver, scientist (1864-1943)